abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

    .. note:: For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250403001134/>`__.

 #.
-Clone the QIMP SDK layer into the workspace:
+Clone the Qualcomm IM SDK layer into the workspace:

    .. container:: nohighlight